If you're ready to file and pay your Delaware Franchise Tax now, please visit our online Franchise Tax payment form.

 A non-stock/non-profit company is considered exempt with the state of Delaware.
 This type of company does not pay the annual tax but must file and pay the annual report fee.
 The annual report fee is $25 per year.

-A corporation having 5,001 authorized shares or more is considered a maximum stock corporation.
+A corporation with 5,001 authorized shares or more is considered a maximum stock corporation.
 The annual report fee is $50 and the tax would be somewhere between $200 and $180,000 per year.

 There are two methods to calculate a maximum stock company's Franchise Tax.
 They are: